kossnocorp/frames/doc/modules.md

 Frames has two types of modules:

 * [Core modules](https://github.com/kossnocorp/frames/blob/master/doc/modules.md) -
-  is a system modules what doesn't used directly in application code, but shapes it behavior.
+  is a systemodules which are not used directly in application code, but shapes it behavior.
 E.g factories, launcher, logger module and so on.
 * [Base modules](https://github.com/kossnocorp/frames/blob/master/doc/modules.md) -